 - 1. Open or activate the View List Window. - 2.
 Place the focus in the Name column of the View List. - 3.
-Type in the name of the variable you want to add or right click to bring up a list of all variables in the software declarations table except function blocks.
+Type in the name of the variable you want to add or click on the down arrow to bring up a list of all variables in the software declarations table except function blocks.
 If the symbol is an array, it will be entered into the list as an ARRAY().
 You must enter the index number in the parenthesis. - 4.
 Check Enable.